 Similar examples should be collected or developed as Linked Data use cases for datasets of archaeological research projects and archives/collections.
 It seems clear that popular Linked Data resources like Wikipedia may not be appropriate for purposes of archaeological research.
-But there are other resources, for example, among the extensive Linked Data of the bio-sciences which might be exploited for relevant research use cases concerning human, animal or plant remains (e.g. the example of zooarchaeological Linked Data reported in Kansa et al. 2014; see also Arbuckle et al. 2014).
+But there are other resources, for example, among the extensive Linked Data of the bio-sciences which might be exploited for relevant research use cases concerning human, animal or plant remains (e.g. the example of zooarchaeological Linked Data reported in Kansa et al. 2014).